mafex11/Git-Schedule/README.md

 git schedule "commit message" --in 30m      # in 30 minutes git schedule "commit message" --in 2h       # in 2 hours git schedule "commit message" --in 1h30m    # in 1 hour 30 minutes
+git schedule "commit message" --in 2d       # in 2 days git schedule "commit message" --in 1d12h    # in 1 day 12 hours
+git schedule "commit message" --in 3d6h30m  # in 3 days 6 hours 30 minutes

 # Absolute time
 git schedule "commit message" --at 9am      # at 9:00 AM today (or tomorrow if passed)